wdmd2022/holbertonschool-web-development/html_advanced/README.md

 Get ready for a knock-your-socks-off foray into the wild world of plain HTML!

+## purpose
 The tasks in this project are designed with the following objectives in mind:

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+You are expected to be able to explain to anyone, without the help of Google:

 - What is HTML
 - How to create an HTML page from a wireframe